 Interference with current conditions

-Planning permission for a turbine can’t be passed if the turbine will interfere with artificial conditions such as ‘phone lines or aerospace radar.
+Planning permission for a turbine can’t be passed if the turbine will interfere with artificial conditions such as phone lines or aerospace radar.
 Additionally, natural conditions such as the habitats of endangered species will also result in termination of planning permission.
 ‘Impact on the landscape’ is also an important factor in granting planning permission.

-Turbines must be at least 55m from the nearest hedgerow in order to protect the local wildlife and 250m away from the landowner’s nearest neighbour.
-Distance from man-made structures such as dwellings, barns and outbuildings, natural features such as trees and the topography of the land can also play an important role in whether a site is suitable for wind power generation as these factors may cause turbulence which can interfere the effectiveness of a turbine.
+Turbines must be at least 55m from the nearest hedgerow in order to protect the local wildlife and 250m away from the landowner’s nearest neighbor.
+Distance from man-made structures such as dwellings, barns, and outbuildings, natural features such as trees and the topography of the land can also play an important role in whether a site is suitable for wind power generation as these factors may cause turbulence which can interfere the effectiveness of a turbine.